leandroadonis86/esp32_simple_snmpv2c_agent/README.md

 Leandro Silva <@gmail.com>
 Student of Computer Engineering from Polytechnic Institute of Leiria - Portugal

-Please be kind and support my work for further release, any donation is apreciated at https://www.paypal.me/LeandroAdonis/5 for 5€ or 5$ amount.
-Any amount you wish, I will be very gratefull and real happy to see my work worth something to you.
+Please be kind and support my work for further release, any donation is apreciated<br>
+at https://www.paypal.me/LeandroAdonis/5 for 5€ or 5$ amount.
+Any amount you wish,<br>
+I will be very gratefull and real happy to see my work worth something to you.
 Thank you.

 <b>Requirements</b>: